jjlenox/cse15l-lab-reports/index5.md

 ctrl+c run test command off of week 3 lab and run with ctrl+v <enter>

+ctrl+c run test command off of week 3 lab and run with ctrl+v <enter>, but change the file name at the end to ListExamplesTests

 ![Image](https://jjlenox.github.io/cse15l-lab-reports/Screenshot%202023-02-27%20at%2011.10.23%20PM.png)

 4. Edit the code file to fix the failing test